CanopyTax/frontend-rfc/text/0013-code-formatters.md

   This makes it so people don't have to remember to run it everytime they push code.
 - If your squad is using a code formatter, consider having the build fail if the source code does not match the formatted code.
   See [Prettier's Integration with eslint](https://prettier.io/docs/en/eslint.html) for more details.
-- Consider turning off your IDE's code formatting when authoring code for projects that do not enforce a code formatter.
+- Consider turning off your IDE's code formatting and Prettier when authoring code for projects that do not enforce a code formatter.
 This avoids code reviews where the reviewers are sifting through stylistic changes to find actual changes.
-- If submitting a merge request to another squad that does not use Prettier, do not run prettier on all of the files you touch, since that makes it hard to review and will make the git blame less useful.